cairo-book/cairo-book/src/ch99-01-05-00-components.md

 Components provide exactly that.
 They are modular add-ons encapsulating reusable logic, storage, and events that can be incorporated into multiple contracts.
-Components can be incorporated into multiple contracts to extend a contract's functionality, without having to reimplement the same logic over and over again.
+They can be used to extend a contract's functionality, without having to reimplement the same logic over and over again.

 Think of components as Lego blocks.
 They allow you to enrich your contracts by plugging in a module that you or someone else wrote.
 This module can be a simple